srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 * Explored the utility of DSDs as inhibitors of biofilm formation in *in vitro* models of cystic firbosis

 **University of California San Francisco, San Francisco, CA, Summer 2014**<br>
-*Undergraduate Researcher, Summer Research and Training Program, Cardiovascular Research Institute* *Principal Investigator:* Michael Grabe, PhD
+*Undergraduate Researcher, Summer Research and Training Program, Cardiovascular Research Institute*<br>
+*Principal Investigator:* Michael Grabe, PhD

 * Homology modeled the structure of human sodium-glucose transporters (hSGLTs) based on structure of bacterial homologues